shankar-15/Expensetracker/README.md

 # Expensetracker
-Aflutter based app for tracking the expenses of our day to day life
+A flutter based app for tracking the expenses of our day to day life With the use of flutter you can A single code to run on various platform